Gassandrid/ewan.my/content/Notes/Selfstudy Mathematics/Differential/Kalman Filter.md

 ## An Underlying Dynamical System Model

-A great way to understand the Kalman Filter is to think of it as a hidden Markov model where the hidden states evolve over time according to a linear dynamical system, and the observations are noisy measurements of these states.
+A great way to understand the Kalman Filter is to think of it as a [[Hidden Markov Models|hidden Markov model]] where the hidden states evolve over time according to a linear dynamical system, and the observations are noisy measurements of these states.

 ![[exampleKalmanFilter.png]]